zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 }
 ```

-Now, you should be able to login with a valid ZITADEL user.
+Now, you can log in as a valid ZITADEL user.

 #### Result